-Black Entrepreneurs in Training (BET) is a Cornell program dedicated to inspiring, informing, and initiating the next wave of Black student entrepreneurs.
-It was found that Black students either weren’t aware of the entrepreneurship resources at Cornell, or they were aware but not confident enough to participate.
-BET empowers Black students to take advantage of the vast portfolio of entrepreneurial resources Cornell has to offer with a year-long introduction to entrepreneurship, a close-knit community, and tailored support.
+Black Entrepreneurs in Training (BET) is a Cornell program dedicated to inspiring, informing, and initiating the next wave of black student entrepreneurs.
+BET was founded based on the understanding that black students either weren’t aware of the entrepreneurship resources at Cornell, or they were aware but not confident enough to participate.
+BET empowers black students to take advantage of the vast portfolio of entrepreneurial resources Cornell has to offer with an introduction to entrepreneurship, a close-knit community, and tailored support.

 Black startup founders receive less than 1% of venture capital funding annually.
-Less than 30 Black women have ever raised more than $1 million dollars in venture capital funding.
+Less than 100 black women have ever raised more than $1 million dollars in venture capital funding.
 Our first step to changing the narrative nationally is doing so right here at Cornell.